Corporate Ethics & Compliance | Takeda Pharmaceuticals

 The SP&I team facilitates supplier segmentation for areas of the business through a framework that, among other factors, includes risk and a sustainability rating.
 SP&I uses a supplier scorecard with objective data to measure and leverage supplier capabilities.
 This scorecard includes a KPI that tracks social and environmental risk and performance.
 The SP&I team also works with suppliers to identify external sources of innovation, remediate performance issues and provide continuous improvement opportunities.
 As we enhance our supply chain sustainability efforts, we expect to further develop our supplier relationship management efforts as well.

-For our metrics and performance, refer to our ESG Disclosures.
+For our metrics and performance, refer to the Sustainability Disclosures page.

 Product anticounterfeiting measures